easynodexyz/nexus-node-prover-testnet-3/README.md

 ## 🧪 Manual Setup – CLI Installation (Linux/Ubuntu)

-For advanced users, here’s how to install a Nexus node manually.
+For advanced users, here’s how to install a Nexus node manually on your server.

 ### 1. Install Dependencies